 - Employees shall not post confidential, sensitive or copyrighted information to which they have access due to employment with the County, to include data from an ongoing investigation or incident such as (but not limited to) photographs, video or audio recordings, information regarding internal affairs, investigations, medical records or information, operational information that has been deemed secure, or under any form of review/investigation.

-- Employees shall not post, promote, or “share” content containing obscene or sexually explicit language, images or acts and statements or other forms of speech that ridicule, malign, disparage or otherwise express bias against any race, religion, age, color, gender, gender identity, sexual orientation, disability, national origin, pregnancy or related medical condition (including lactation), military status, or any protected class of individuals.
+- Employees shall not post, promote, or “share” content containing obscene or sexually explicit language, images or acts and statements or other forms of speech that ridicule, malign, disparage or otherwise express bias against any race, religion, age, color, gender, gender identity, sexual orientation, disability, national origin, pregnancy, childbirth or related medical condition (including lactation), military status, status as an organ donor, or any protected class of individuals.

 - Employees shall not post, promote or “share” content that contains material inappropriate for public viewing such as, but not limited to, content that promotes illegal activity, violates the rights of any person or entity or threatens the safety of any person or entity.